 Director of Court Advocacy

 Cortney joined the CBF in October 2016 and became the CBF’s first dedicated Director of Court Advocacy in November, 2021.
-In this new role, Cortney will Cortney plays a lead role in the CBF’s growing efforts to make the court system more user-friendly, accessible, and fair for everyone
+In this position, Cortney plays a lead role in the CBF’s growing efforts to make the court system more user-friendly, accessible, and fair for everyone

 Cortney earned her law degree and Public Interest Law Certificate from the DePaul College of Law in 2014.
 During her time at DePaul, Cortney participated in the Asylum and Immigration Law Clinic as well as the Housing and Community Development Clinic.
 In 2011, she graduated summa cum laude from Bowling Green State University, where she studied both English Literature and Spanish.

 Originally from Ohio, Cortney has lived in Chicago since 2011.
-She currently resides in East Garfield Park, where she and her partner own a home and two dogs together.
+She currently resides in East Garfield Park with her partner, two dogs, and cat.